 One of the biggest myths surrounding St Patrick is that he banished all snakes from Ireland.
 Although we’ve never had snakes native to Ireland there are many tales of how St Patrick got rid of them.
 These folklore stories have survived hundreds of years and mostly passed by word of mouth, from generation to generation.

 The snake that killed livestock

 Farmers in County Tipperary thought they were cursed because of a snake that was killing their livestock.
 Cattle and sheep would turn up dead with each one having a snake bite.
 The more livestock that was killed the more the farmers feared they would become poor and no longer be able to provide for their families.
 The farmers took to the hills looking for the killer snake but they had no luck finding him and the killing of livestock continued.

 St Patrick arrives in Tipperary

 When St Patrick made his way through the province of Munster along with his followers he was greeted by the concerned farmers.
-They explained to St Patrick how a snake was on the Galtee Mountains killing their valuable livestock and how they tired in vain to find it.
+They explained to St Patrick how a snake was on the Galtee Mountains killing their valuable livestock and how they tried in vain to find it.
 They told St Patrick of how important it was for the snake to be found and removed from the area for good.

 After the farmers finished telling Patrick about the snake he turned to them requesting a bucket.
 With his crosier in one hand and the bucket in the other, he left for the Galtee Mountains.

 With the Galtees being Ireland’s highest inland mountain range it took some time for St Patrick to reach the area where the farmers suspected the snake would be.
 St Patrick found the killer snake and using his the hook of his crosier he was able to lift it and place it inside the bucker.